-Miami Dagah Urhan Ctudias Legated and incoln Dood in one of the recet vibrant, and the Miami Beach Urban Studios Located on Lincoln Road in one of the most vibrant, artistic urban centers in the city of Miami Beach, Miami Beach Urban Studio provides a student centered gallery, studio and various performance spaces.
+Herbert Wertheim College of Medicine Flagler Location Located in the city of Miami about 3 miles east of MMC this center serves the Herbert Wertheim College of Medicine's Master in Physician Assistant Studies (MPAS) program.
+Miami Beach Urban Studios Located on Lincoln Road in one of the most vibrant, artistic urban centers in the city of Miami Beach, Miami Beach Urban Studio provides a student centered gallery, studio and various performance spaces.
 The Wolfsonian - FIU Located in the city of Miami Beach, this four (4) story facility is a museum, library and research facility serving as a resource for students to observe, study and research an impressive collection of art and historical pieces.
 The Jewish Museum of Florida - FIU Located in the city of Miami Beach in two (2) restored former synagogues, the museum is on the National Register of Historic Places and houses photos and artifacts that depict the Jewish experience in Florida and serves as a resource for students and faculty.
 Medina Aquarius Program Sixty-two feet underwater in the Florida Keys, Aquarius Reef Base is the world's only undersea research laboratory that provides means to study the ocean, develop state-of-the-art undersea technology and train specialized divers and astronauts.
 International Center for Tropical Botany at The Kampong Located in the city of Miami in the Coconut Grove neighborhood at The Kampong, the historical home of economic botanist David Fairchild and the National Tropical Botanical Garden's only garden outside of Hawaii, this center leads the effort to preserve and study tropical plants for future generations.
 Research will focus on the economic uses of tropical plants.
 International Programs In addition to FIU's bachelor degree program in hospitality management in China, graduate degree programs are offered in the Dominican Republic, Jamaica and Panama.
 International Research Projects As a Carnegie engaged institution, research is conducted both here and abroad.
 Major projects abroad include the Integrated Water, Sanitation and Hygiene (iWASH) project in Tanzania, West Africa; Water Supply in Burkina Faso and Ghana; Integrated Water Security in Rwanda and projects in Brazil and Mexico.